 4) Reduce Your Costs

-We live in a world post-financial crisis, which means investors are generally wary of where they spend their money.
+Investors are generally wary of where they spend their money.
 One of the first things they will look at when valuing a business is its cost structure.
 You need to review all of your fixed and variable costs to ensure that your margins are as healthy as they can be.
 You should empower your managers and employees to explore and highlight where the company might be over-spending.
 After conducting your reviews, enforce discipline in the expenditure by outlining how much and on what each department should be spending moving forward.
-Create accountability within your workforce to ensure that no one loses sight of this critical aspect of your business’ profitability.
+Create accountability within your workforce to ensure that no one loses sight of this critical aspect of your business’s profitability.

 5) Efficiency Through Processes

 As the business owner, buyers often see that the company’s most prized asset is you.
 Without you at the helm of the organisation, uncertainty could potentially spread through the business.
 However, we have always said that a truly successful business is a profitable one that can run without you.
-If you want someone to feel safe in buying your business from you, you must ensure that your business has seamless and efficient processes in place so that your team can operate the business without your constant presence.
+If you want someone to feel safe in buying your business from you, you must ensure that your business has seamless and efficient processes in place, so that your team can operate the business without your constant presence.
 Take the time to review and develop your current processes, create new ones, and most importantly, document them.
-Leverage is a critical concept we teach in business consulting to successfully run a business.
 By ingraining these systems into your business structure, you give potential buyers no reason to doubt the company’s capabilities without you.

 6) Employees Can Make Or Break Any Company

 High employee turnover is one of the biggest worries that new owners have when buying a business.
 Without experienced employees, the stability of the company will be called into question, as years of know-how and specific skill sets will have just walked out the door.
 To build your company’s value, you should have a high-quality workforce that is loyal not just to you but to the company as well.
-Besides ensuring that you hire the right type of people in the first place (you can download our very effective recruitment process here), you need to give them a reason to stay.
+Besides ensuring that you hire the right type of people in the first place, you need to give them a reason to stay.
 Incentivise your employees with long-term rewards attached to the company’s success, such as equity ownership, or bonus plans tied to profits.
 Always know who your key employees are, and if you are looking to sell, ensure that you have clear transition foundations laid out so they will not blindly leave with you.

 7) Tidy Up The Business